 Kenji Miyazawa, born into affluence, was also a devout Buddhist.
 Although he was to take over his family business, he found contradictions between the work and his faith.
 He later became a teacher at Hanamaki Agricultural School which relieved him of the burden of having to work at his family business.
 He wished for his students to become farmers but realized yet another contradiction, he wasn't practicing what he had preached when he himself was a white collar worker.
 He then moved to a new town and became a farmer and took time to study soils and fertilizers.
-In the latter part of his short life, Kenji's desire to help Tozo Suzuki, the owner of a small rock-crushing factory, lead him to Matsukawa, Ichinoseki.
-Here he worked as an engineer and salesman.
-Kenji gave his all to help the factory from going bankrupt, so much so, that eventually supply could not meet demand.
-Sadly, Kenji was suffering from illness for years, and even up to the month before his passing, he continued to give advice to Tozo.
-Kenji, although had some literary success throughout his life, it was his after his passing where his works came to the fore.
-One example is the poem 'ame ni mo makezu' (Be not defeated by the rain - scroll to the end of the article) which was not publicized but found in one his notebooks.
+In the latter part of his short life, Miyazawa's desire to help Tozo Suzuki, the owner of a small rock-crushing factory, lead him to Matsukawa, Ichinoseki.
+Here, he worked as an engineer and salesman.
+Miyazawa gave his all to help the factory from going bankrupt, so much so, that eventually supply could not meet demand.
+Sadly, Miyazwa was suffering from illness for years, and even up to the month before his passing, he continued to give advice to Tozo.
+Miyazawa, although had some literary success throughout his life, his works gained their reputation posthumously.
+One example is the poem 'Ame ni mo makezu' (Be not defeated by the rain - scroll to the end of the article) which was not publicized but found in one his notebooks after his passing.

-Located in the quiet Ichinoseki countryside is the Stone and Kenji Museum which was built near the former plant site where Kenji worked.
+Located in the quiet Ichinoseki countryside is the Stone and Kenji Museum which was built near the former plant site where Miyazawa worked.
 It introduces the way of life of Kenji Miyazawa and the factory owner, Tozo Suzuki, who were in pursuit for "real happiness of everyone".
-We believe that Kenji would love the museum as it displays beautiful, precious minerals of the earth as well as photos of Kenji with his friends.
-The pathway toward the building decorated by things Kenji that has written about or has a passion for.
+The pathway toward the building decorated by things that Miyazawa's passionate about or that appear in his literature.

 The museum consists of three facilities.
 The first being the Former Tohoku Stone Crushing Plant.
 The plant suspended its business operations in 1978 and is now registered as an Industrial Modernization Heritage, the first of its kind under the Cultural Property Registration System.
 Recently, the inside of the plant has been renewed and reopened to the public after three years.

 The second facility is the House of Sun and Wind where you can enjoy the Mineral Exhibition Room.
-As a child, Kenji would collect and obsess over beautiful rocks and earned the nickname ‘Ishikko Ken’ or ‘stone kid Ken’.
-I’m sure he’d appreciate all the fascinating rocks on display such as ulexite or ‘TV rock’, sanukite, which makes a pleasant sound when struck, the many rocks which emit a different color when exposed to ultraviolet as well as fossil displays which includes a large ammonite.
+As a child, Miyazawa would collect and obsess over beautiful rocks and earned the nickname ‘Ishikko Ken’ or ‘stone kid Ken’.
+Fascinating rocks are on display such as ulexite or ‘TV rock’, sanukite, which makes a pleasant sound when struck, the many rocks which emit a different color when exposed to ultraviolet as well as fossil displays which includes a large ammonite.
 Other exhibitions display historical letters, Tohoku’s agricultural history and Kenji’s efforts in the region.